cultureshocked/heapq-ruby/README.md

 ## Installing

-Just download the `heapq.rb` file and `require` it wherever you would like to use it.
+Just download the `heapq.rb` file, `require` it, and `include PriorityQueue` wherever you would like to use it.
 No additional dependencies.

 ## Testing